Winter in Greater Chicago is unpredictable each year, often harsh.

 Insert Snow Stakes at Turf Edge Lines

-To avoid this, insert snow stakes along driveway edges, parking lot islands, etc. to keep plows and salt applications away.
+To prevent this, place snow stakes along driveway edges, parking lot islands, and other areas to signal where plows and salt should not go.

-These high-visibility stakes alert your snow removal professionals to the edge between pavement and lawn or planting beds, which becomes obscured under heavy snowfall.
+These highly-visible stakes help snow removal crews identify the boundary between pavement and lawn or planting beds, especially when heavy snow covers the area.

 Commercial Snow Removal HOA 2